bigbluebutton/greenlight/SECURITY.md

 | v2.x    | :white_check_mark: |
 | > v2.x  | :x:                |

-Since we released v2 to the community all our support efforts are now transitioned to the subsecuent releases v2.x.
+Since we released v2 to the community all our support efforts are now transitioned to the subsequent releases v2.x.

 All the releases are managed as a Cloud version where release tags are used only as a reference.
 As such, we highly recommend that all administrators deploy the latest available release.